See Orlando's webpage: orlandomarigliano.com/course22

 Examination and grading

-The final (and only) exam for this course will take place on the 5th of January, 2023.
+The final (and only) exam for this course will take place on the 5th of January, 2023 (with the re-examination taking place on the 13th of February, 2023).
 The exam will give you a percentile score.
 Regularly handing in solutions to the weekly exercises will improve this score, adding an amount of percentage points on top of it.
 Your final grade will be determined by this combined score.
 In other words, not completing the exercises will not lower your final score, but (successfully) completing the exercises will increase your final score.
 The specifics of this system are not yet fixed, but will be communicated at some point around the middle of the term.

 Tim's office hours: Tuesdays and Thursdays, 14:00–15:00 in Albano Hus 1, floor 3 or on Zoom.